 One place that’s confused me during my research into my parents’ history is the town of Frankfurt.
 It served as the eye of the needle for all returning German prisoners of war as they left their Soviet labour camps and headed back home.
 Turns out there are two Frankfurts.
-Both defined their rivers.
+Both defined by their rivers.

 Frankfurt am Main has the Main River, a tributary of the Rhine, flowing through it.
 The city might be best known for its busy airport.